raghananth/ec2-spot-workshops/content/launching_ec2_spot_instances/cleanup.md

 $ aws ec2 cancel-spot-instance-requests --spot-instance-request-id sir-wxz8bjpq
 ```

+**To terminate all your Spot Instance Requests using the console**

+Go to [EC2 Instances] (https://console.aws.amazon.com/ec2/v2/home).

+Select the Spot Requests and select all the Spot requests.

+Click on Actions, Cancel request.

 **To terminate your Spot Instance using the console**

 Go to [EC2 Instances] (https://console.aws.amazon.com/ec2/v2/home?#Instances).